kgns/terraform-provider-tfe/website/docs/d/workspace.html.markdown

 * `ingress_submodules` - Indicates whether submodules should be fetched when cloning the VCS repository.
 * `oauth_token_id` - OAuth token ID of the configured VCS connection.
+* `webhook_url` - Webhook URL created for the configured VCS connection.